j23414/mango-user-guide/quickstart.md

 Next, **Right click** on one of the displayed graphs.
 The graph should start to move where connected nodes moving closer together and disconnected nodes moving farther apart.
 This is the **force-directed layout** algorithm proposed by Eades.
 Right click again to stop the animating layout.

-To explore some other graph layouts, close all tabs except graph **cpn** and type the following GEL commands (capitalization matters) into the **Console** (bottom right).
+To explore some other graph layouts, close all tabs except graph **cpn** and type the following Gel commands (capitalization matters) into the **Console** (bottom right).
 Try rotating, zooming, and running the force-directed layout after each command.

 ```
 layout(cpn, "circle");